-We all know that implementing a new ERP system is one of the most challenging things we can do in our manufacturing businesses.
+We all know that implementing a new cloud ERP system is one of the most challenging things we can do in our manufacturing businesses.
 ERP systems touch every aspect of how we do business, including finding customers, configuring orders, manufacturing and shipping products, billing customers, collecting money and posting financials.

 ERP implementations are particularly challenging in environments where legacy systems and business processes have been deeply ingrained over many years of usage.
 Even though modern ERP suites are extremely configurable and flexible and have evolved to support every conceivable business scenario, the urge on the part of customers to customize around a deeply ingrained legacy process can be very strong.
 We’ve often all heard users say, “Well, the thing you don’t understand…” during design and configuration and sometimes well into deployment.
 Or the words, “The new system is too complicated.
 It’s easier for me to do it the old way.”

 Customizations to accommodate an existing business process can run counter to the business objectives and process simplification goals of an ERP implementation.
 And they can complicate and add cost to future system upgrades.
 How does one address the argument that an existing legacy process is more efficient than best practices built into a modern ERP suite?
 And how does one judge whether a (hopefully) rare customization might actually be necessary?

 Addressing the “My legacy system is more efficient” argument